Have You Been Injured? We're Ready to Fight for You.

 Vehicle maintenance is about more than just extending a car’s lifespan or cutting down on unexpected repair bills.
 Just like you follow the rules of the road and practice good defensive driving habits, you can lower your risk of being involved in a car accident by being proactive with car maintenance.

 Not everyone takes this responsibility so seriously, though.
 Delayed car maintenance has been definitively linked to car accidents.
-Thomas Law Offices suggests performing the following regular car maintenance to help reduce your risk of causing a serious car accident.
+The Louisville auto accident attorneys of Thomas Law Offices suggest performing the following regular vehicle maintenance to help reduce your risk of causing a serious car crash.

 Car Maintenance You Can Perform on Your Own